Weill-Neurohub-OPTiMaL/reconstruction-3d/calibration/detailed_calibration_documentation.md

 * Under the `Controls` window, click `Start Recording`.
 * Save the video to your machine.
 * The video you saved will have multiple videos from different cameras perspectives in the same video.
 Using https://clideo.com/crop-video, create a separate video for each camera perspectives by cropping out the other cameras' perspectives.
 Save one video for each camera perspective.
 2) Using the same process as you did with the intrinsic calibration, use this website https://ezgif.com/video-to-png to create 200 images from the video.
 Save all images in a directory {extrinsic_images_folder_path}.
+**IMPORTANT**: Again, when using patient videos, use a local program such as ffmpeg to get your images, so you do not have to upload confidential videos to a website online. (details for how to use ffmpeg in a section below)
 3) Generate the undistorted images.
 For each camera, run the following command making sure you're in the `openpose/build/x64/Release` directory, creating a different {extrinsic_images_folder_path} for each camera: `./bin/OpenPoseDemo.exe --num_gpu 0 --image_dir /c/Users/User/CSE600/computer-cam-extrinsic-1 --frame_undistort --camera_parameter_path "models/cameraParameters/flir/18079958.xml" --write_images /c/Users/User/CSE600/computer-cam-extrinsic-1/extrinsics`.
 4) Consolidate all of the undistorted images from the previous step into one directory `{consolidated_extrinsic_undistorted_images} `.
 Use the naming convention specified here: https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/advanced/calibration_module.md#naming-convention-for-the-output-images
 5) Run the calibration executable between each pair of cameras.
 There are two flags `--cam0` and `--cam1`.
 The parameters for these cameras are integers starting from 0 corresponding to an individual camera.
 0 is the leftmost camera, 1 is the camera to the right of the 0th camera, and so on.
 If you have two cameras, here is an example command.
 You have to be in the outer most `openpose` directory for this or else you won't be able to access your intrinsic xml files: `./build/x64/Release/Calibration.exe --mode 2 --grid_square_size_mm 30.0 --grid_number_inner_corners 8x6 --omit_distortion --calibration_image_dir {consolidated_extrinsic_undistorted_images} --cam0 0 --cam1 1`.
 This will output your final projection matrix to the terminal.
 It should be a 3x4 matrix.

+## Using ffmpeg
+FFmpeg is a free and open source software project that you can use to extract iamges at a certain frame rate from a video.

+Download it here: https://ffmpeg.org/.
+Detailed instructions for downloading are here: https://www.wikihow.com/Install-FFmpeg-on-Windows.
+You can run the command following command to get the images:

+`ffmpeg -i videofile.mov -r 1 image-%04d.png`
+* -i specifies the name of the video file
+* -r specifies the rate of frames to capture.
+For example, 1 will save a frame every second, 0.5 will save every 2 seconds, 0.2 every 5 seconds, and 30 every 1/30th of a second.
+* The last parameter is the name of the output images.
+For the above example, the images will be named `image-0001`, `image-0002`, etc.